exoclime/HELIOS/docs/sections/parameters.rst

    ``diffusivity factor (typically 1.5 - 2)``

 Sets the value of the diffusivity factor.
 If you are not sure, pick 2.

+   ``second Eddington coefficient (typically 0.5 - 1)``

+Sets the value of the second Eddington coefficient.
+This coefficient modulates the scattering of the direct irradiation beam.
+See `Heng et al. (2018) <http://adsabs.harvard.edu/abs/2018ApJS..237...29H>`_ for a discussion on this parameter.

    ``f factor (typically 0.25 - 1)``